Sey56/paracore-help/docs/user-guide/script-gallery.md

 ## Selecting a Script

 To view a script's details and prepare it for execution, simply click on its card in the Script Gallery.
-This will open the [Script Inspector](./script-inspector.md) on the right side of the application.
+This will populate the [Script Inspector](./script-inspector.md) (located on the right side of the application) with the selected script's information.